GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 $ code index.js
 ```

 We'll start by requiring the `twitter-api-credentials.js` file that exports our credentials, along with the `twitter` NPM module.
-We'll then instantiate a new `Twitter` object and pass the credentials to it, which will perform authentication and authorization for us while using the `Twitter` object:
+We'll then instantiate a new `Twitter` object and pass the credentials to it, which will perform authentication and authorization for us while working with the Twitter API:

 ```js
 // index.js